 Management sims and drugs are a match made in heaven.
-Dope Wars, which was inspired by the Star Trader BASIC game, was one of the '90s best timewasters.
-But even in 2019, where attitudes towards drugs and their legalisation has changed significantly, marketing a game about precisely that - weed - is still surprisingly hard.
+Dope Wars, which was inspired by the Star Trader BASIC game, was one of the ’90s best timewasters.
+But even today, where attitudes towards drugs and their legalisation has changed significantly, marketing a game about precisely that – weed – is still surprisingly hard.

-Due out in a fortnight, Weedcraft Inc is a narrative-driven management sim about the cultivation, promotion and sale of weed.
-There's also an arc about changing attitudes around weed and pushing the legislation of cannabis.
-The inconsistencies of the laws play a big part, as does the industry's growing commercialisation and the impacts on smaller family-run farms.
+Weedcraft Inc is a narrative-driven management sim about the cultivation, promotion and sale of weed.
+There’s also an arc about changing attitudes around weed and pushing the legislation of cannabis.
+The inconsistencies of the laws play a big part, as does the industry’s growing commercialisation and the impacts on smaller family-run farms.

 A preview build I played featured two scenarios.
-The first introductory scenario features a failed MBA student who returns home after his father's death, only to discover his younger brother had been growing weed to help relieve their father's cancer, while making money on the side.
+The first introductory scenario features a failed MBA student who returns home after his father’s death, only to discover his younger brother had been growing weed to help relieve their father’s cancer, while making money on the side.
 The second features a dealer who was jailed in federal prison after smuggling weed from Colorado to California.
-Weed is legal in both states, but weed is criminalised federally, which is part of the quandry facing the United States in real-life.
+Weed is legal in both states, but weed is criminalised federally, which is part of the quandary facing the United States in real-life.

 All in all, it sounds like a good setup that a lot of management sim fans would enjoy.
 There’s only one major problem: despite the growing acceptance of weed, particularly among gamers worldwide, the nature of a game about a drug – one which is still illegal in many parts of the world, Australia included – makes it exceedingly difficult to promote.